Skip to main content

 Immunisation is one of the most successful and cost-effective health interventions ever introduced.
 Every year, 3 million lives are saved world-wide from diseases such as tetanus, measles, polio, and diphtheria.

-Immunisation refers to the process of receiving a vaccine and as a result of this, becoming immune to a disease.
-Vaccination is the process of receiving a vaccine i.e. receiving the injection, or taking an oral or nasal dose.
+Immunisation refers to the process of becoming immune to a disease as a result of a vaccination.
+Vaccination is the process of receiving a vaccine by injection, or as an oral or nasal dose.

-Getting vaccinated is the most effective way to protect yourself against serious illness.
+Getting vaccinated is an effective way to protect yourself against serious illness.

 Important: Spring 2026 COVID-19 booster vaccinations